 Donors Wish List

-The Presidential Culinary Museum and Presidential Service Center are part of an ever expanding - living museum.
+The Presidential Culinary Museum and Presidential Service Center are part of an ever-expanding - living museum.
 We not only feature objects like plates and static displays of the Presidents and first families - but have unlocked and discovered numerous recipes they loved!
-Since we LIVE inside of the museum mansion - we breath it's life daily and have also breatehd life into making and eating those dishes with guests.
+Since we LIVE inside of the museum mansion - we breathe it's life daily and also have breathed life into making and eating those dishes with guests.
 This is the only museum of its kind in the world.

 Our annual bus tours and bus company tours are growing.
-In 2011 they became so large that we had to begin to rent the Grover Town Hall to accomodate up to 60 people in a cooking show at a time.
-Numerous church groups also have begun to send their mini coaches as well.
+In 2011 they became so large that we had to begin to rent the Grover Town Hall to accommodate up to 60 people in a cooking show at a time.
+Numerous church groups also have started to send their mini coaches as well.

-Effectuating such a wonderful opportunity is a labor of long hours and love.
-The shared affection of American history is greatly appreciated and you can be assured of our trust as veterans in our promised relationship of fidelity, zeal and obedience to the cause.
+Effectuating such an excellent opportunity is a labor of long hours and love.
+The shared affection of American history is much appreciated, and you can be assured of our trust as veterans in our promised relationship of fidelity, zeal, and obedience to the cause.

 Marti and Stormy Mongiello